pammacdotnet/TypstPaper/paper.typ

 During the period 2020--2025, Typst evolved from a niche LaTeX alternative into a widely adopted document-formatting tool.
 Early development (2020--2022) focused on core features like a Rust-based compiler, attracting tech-savvy users.
 By 2023, public beta releases and improved documentation spurred initial growth, though gaps like CJK support persisted.
 In 2024, corporate adoption (e.g., in banking software) and features like #CeTZ for graphics expanded its reach.
 Projections for 2026 hinge on addressing accessibility and localization, while compiler optimizations (e.g., faster builds) and community tools (e.g., #Tinymist, commented in @sec:ide) aim to solidify its position#footnote[https://github.com/qjcg/awesome-typst].
 The Typst community is also providing templates for the most reputed journals, as evinced in @fig:papers for IEEE and MDPI.

-// Certainly, as with every new disruptive technology and, as also happened with TeX @Knuth89 during the '80s, Typst still needs to mature and expand over the years.

 #let arxiv-url = "https://arxiv.org"
 #let arXiv = link(arxiv-url)[arXiv]
 #let hal-url = "https://hal.science"